 Countries Affected by the Oman Visa Halt

-The issuance of all tourist visas to foreigners will be paused for at least 30 days, starting from March 15th, 2020.
+The issuance of all tourist visas to foreigners has been paused temporarily, starting from March 15th, 2020.
 The decision was made by the Supreme Committee appointed by His Majesty Sultan Haitham bin Tarik specifically to focus on effective measures against COVID-19.

-Moreover, all cruise ships will be prevented from entering Omani ports for 1 month.
+Moreover, all cruise ships will be prevented from entering Omani ports until further notice.

-Until last week, citizens of just 4 states were temporarily unable to enter Oman:
+Previously, citizens of just 4 states had been temporarily unable to enter Oman:

 - South Korea